amaliix-10/Initial-Mechanical-of-a-Simple-Quadruped-Robot/README.md

 # Challenges I am Solving
 Building a mechanical robot comes with natural engineering puzzles that I am working on:
-1. Wobbly Legs (Backlash): Because there are many connecting pins, any tiny looseness makes the legs shake.
+1. **Wobbly Legs (Backlash):** (Backlash): Because there are many connecting pins, any tiny looseness makes the legs shake.
 I solve this by using high-precision 3D printing or laser cutting.
-2. Friction: Many moving parts cause rubbing, which slows down the motor.
+2. **Friction:** Many moving parts cause rubbing, which slows down the motor.
 I plan to use tiny bearings to keep it smooth.
-3. Steering: Running everything on one motor means it only walks in a straight line.
+3. **Steering:** Running everything on one motor means it only walks in a straight line.
 To let it turn, I will eventually upgrade it to use two independent motors (one for the left legs, one for the right).

 ----------------------------------------------------

 # Project Status
 - Create conceptual design and walking mechanism.
 - Calculate initial motor torque requirements.
-- 3D print/Laser cut the physical parts.
+- 3D print/Laser cut or simulation the physical parts.
 - Assemble and test the first walking steps!